 Entity-driven state normalization with Zustand registry

 Entity-driven state normalization is the most efficient way to manage application state in complex apps that deal with a lot of interconnected data.
-Instead of passing raw data to components or storing responses as-is in state, it’s better to extract entities from the data and store them in a centralized registry.
-Components can then subscribe to specific entities by their IDs; when an entity is updated, all components that use it are updated automatically.
+Instead of passing raw data to components or storing responses as-is in state, extracting entities and storing them in a centralized registry gives you a single source of truth, O(1) lookups by ID, and automatic updates everywhere an entity is referenced.
+Components subscribe to specific entities by their IDs; when an entity is updated, all components that use it re-render automatically.

 An item in the registry can be used in any component as follows: